 A: There is a non-refundable $1,000 application fee due upon submission of the Portfolio Program Application through the MOC Activity Manager.
 If the applying organization is approved for participation in the Portfolio Program, a $5,000 participation fee is due.
 The renewal fee is $5,000.
 Fees are subject to change.

 A: Portfolio Sponsors are approved or renewed for a two year term.

 A: No. There is no increase in fees if additional ABMS Member Boards choose to participate.

 A: You can find a list of the approved Portfolio Sponsors here.

 A: Yes.
 We will review a draft application one time (upon request) for no charge and provide feedback to the applicant organization.
-We are also developing an application guide, with examples, to help applicants to the Portfolio Program.
+Assistance with completing the application is available here.

 A: We provide periodic webinars with the participating ABMS Member Boards for approved Portfolio Sponsors.
 These webinars are recorded and posted here.
 Otherwise, each physician is responsible for knowing and understanding their own unique requirements for their certifying Boards’ MOC program.
 You can access MOC information for each of the participating ABMS Member Boards via the links on the right.

 A: Physicians certified by more than one participating ABMS Member Board receive MOC Part IV credit from each of their Boards for participating in one QI effort approved through the Portfolio Program.
 Some ABMS Member Boards grant full reciprocity to Diplomates who meet all the MOC requirements of another ABMS Member Board.